 You’d need medical supplies that go beyond the standard offerings provided by most medical kits today.
 Dr. Bones and Nurse Amy have the kind of first aid kits to help you survive the coming collapse.

 Before we go any further, let me say up front I get nothing from promoting their medical kits.
 I had Doc and Amy on as my DestinySurvival Radio guests yesterday because I want you to know what they have to offer.
 Their kits could save your life.

 Who are Dr. Bones and Nurse Amy?

-Joe and Amy Alton are the authors of the Number One Amazon bestseller The Doom and Bloom Survival Medicine Handbook.
+Joe and Amy Alton are the authors of the Number One Amazon bestseller The Doom and Bloom Survival Medicine Handbook and the revised and expanded edition, The Survival Medicine Handbook.
 Dr. Bones is an M.D. and Nurse Amy is an Advanced Registered Nurse Practitioner.
 They’re Preppers and Certified Master Gardeners who bring you traditional and alternative medical strategies for survival in times of trouble.

 Nurse Amy is a certified nurse midwife as well, and an expert on herbal remedies and essential oils.
 She has also written articles on survival gardening and natural remedies for “Survivalist” and “Backwoods Home Magazine.”

 Dr. Bones is a contributor to “Survivalist Magazine,” “Backwoods Home,” and “Self Reliance Illustrated.”
 He’s written a chapter on Basics of Medical Survival for Doctor Prepper’s latest edition of Making the Best of Basics.

 They do a weekly podcast called The Doom and Bloom Hour and have over 250 articles at www.DoomAndBloom.net.
 They’ve been kind enough to let me reproduce articles here occasionally.